postsharp/Metalama.Samples/src/caching/README.md

 # Implementing caching without boilerplate

-In optimizing performance, it is important to store method outputs in memory to improve overall application efficiency, especially for time-consuming or computationally expensive tasks.
-By storing the results in memory, subsequent calls can quickly retrieve the data without having to re-execute the entire operation, reducing latency.
+Caching stores the output of an expensive method in memory, so that subsequent calls with the same arguments return the stored result instead of executing the method again.

-It is important to note that caching method outputs should only be applied to methods without side effects.
-Side effects are any changes made to the state of the system or external components resulting from method execution.
-Caching methods with side effects can cause unintended consequences that bypass necessary updates, modifications, or validations, resulting in stale or incorrect data, which can impact application stability and correctness.
-To ensure the application's stability and correctness, only cache the results of pure, deterministic functions that always produce the same output given the same input, without altering any external state.
+Only cache pure methods: methods that always return the same output for the same input, and that change no state outside themselves.
+If you cache a method that has side effects, those side effects silently stop happening on a cache hit.

-Traditionally, caching the output of a method requires a lot of boilerplate code.
-However, this process can be significantly simplified by encapsulating it in an aspect.
+Caching a method by hand takes a lot of boilerplate.
+An aspect removes it.

-One of the significant challenges of caching is generating a unique cache key reliably.
-In this article series, we present strategies for creating this key.
+The hard part of caching is generating a cache key reliably.
+This series presents strategies for building one.

 > [!INFO]
 > The objective of this series is didactic.
 For a production-ready and battle-tested implementation of caching, use the `Metalama.Patterns.Caching.Aspects` package.
 See <xref:caching> for details.